-“Our firm now has separate Twitter accounts to discuss our immigration practice, M&A, environmental and e-discovery practices.
-Follow these account for specific articles and information relevant to your industry.”
+“Our firm now has separate Twitter accounts to discuss our immigration practice, M&A, environmental, and e-discovery practices.
+Follow these accounts for specific articles and information relevant to your industry.”

 Level 3: Attorney Twitter accounts

-“You can observe the depth and breadth of knowledge within our law firm by observing the articles and blogs posts shared on the Twitter accounts of our lawyers.”
+“You can observe the depth and breadth of knowledge within our law firm by observing the articles and blog posts shared on the Twitter accounts of our lawyers.”

 It often is said that social media shouldn’t be 100% of one person’s job, but rather should be 1% of 100 people’s job.
 This takes coordination and it takes training, but it has the potential to be the most effective use of Twitter by law firms.
 As lawyers tweet out news and links to articles, they are personally engaging with their audience.
 This opens opportunities for the individual attorneys to speak at events, write articles and provide comments for major publications.
 Most importantly, this helps the lawyer build new relationships that she may not have encountered any other way.

 The downside is that it requires a high level of trust by the law firm in its lawyers.
 Some firms allow only partner-level attorneys or those with approval to tweet.
 My advice to firms is to properly train lawyers to engage appropriately online and then trust them.
 You trust them to attend cocktail parties without inadvertently revealing client confidences; start trusting them to tweet.